andy-crouch/github1s-extensions/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests to this project.

 ## Versioning